EFTEC/DocumentStoreOne/README.md

 ## JSON_ARRAY and JSON_OBJECT

-Both methods works with JSON for the serialization and de-serialization but the first on returns always a associative array while the other could returns an object (stdClass)
+Both methods work with JSON for the serialization and de-serialization but the first on returns always a associative array while the other could returns an object (stdClass)

 Pro: